-In an organization which follows decentralized innovation, everyone is tasked with contributing to the innovation process for the greater good of the company.
-This model can be challenging if there is no effective communication or system for ideas to be evaluated and implemented across the organization.
-However, the model can be successful if a team of innovation ambassadors and coaches are in place.
+In an organization that follows decentralized innovation, everyone is tasked with contributing to the innovation process for the greater good of the company.
+This model can be challenging if there is no effective communication.
+Or a system for ideas to be evaluated and implemented across the organization.
+However, the model can be successful if a team of innovation ambassadors and coaches is in place.

 Some argue that a hybrid of both models is essential for a company to achieve breakthrough innovation.
 Regardless of how your organization is structured, you must invest time in teaching your employees how to think creatively and be more innovative.
 So what can you do to get your employees started on this journey?
 Here are a few suggestions: